 Inspiring prose prompts for more able learners not only offer them a challenge but will also support their communication skills, improve vocabulary and provide them with a creative outlet to express themselves, thereby supporting long-term mental health.
-This is especially true when the prompt encourages them to process contemporary issues and experiences, which is needed now more than ever.
+This is especially true when the prompt encourages them to process contemporary issues and experiences.

 Hold a discussion with your class about possible ways of interpreting the writing prompt and offer students time to consider how they might approach it.
 Discuss planning the writing, creating a draft and revising it based on reflection and feedback.
 Imposing restrictions on the writing, in the form of time or word count limits, adds a further challenge and encourages the development of metacognition and planning skills, while asking children to read out their finished stories to the class, promotes presentation skills, oracy and confidence.